 UNICEF and other global organizations identify three groups as most vulnerable to any economic downturns and financial crises.

-- Women and especially single moms dependent on just one income.
+• Women, especially single moms, are dependent on just one income.

-- Senior citizens living off savings and pension plans.
+• Senior citizens are living off savings and pension plans.

-- Women and men with no stable job or income.
+• Women and men have no stable job or income.

 Whether it’s easier for adults to overcome financial hardships is highly debatable and depends upon individual circumstances.
 However, children are most prone to any financial crises that strike their families.